 - 1. Contact Giantec Sales Representatives for availability and other package information. - 2.
-The product is packed in tape and reel "-TR" (4K per reel). - 3.
+The product is packed in tape and reel "-TR" (4K per reel), except UDFN is 5K per reel. - 3.
 Refer to Giantec website for related declaration document on lead free, RoHS, halogen free or Green, whichever is applicable.